On Bruhat-Tits theory over a higher dimensional base: Schematization of n -parahoric groups

-Since the group schemes $\gG_{_{\theta{_{_i}}}}$ on $ \spec(A_{_i})$ are of finite type, they can be extended (by clearing denominators) to open sub-schemes $X_{_{f_{_i}}}$ of $X$.
-By a further shrinking of this neighbourhood $X_{_{f_{_i}}}$ of $\zeta_{_i}$ one can glue it to $\gG_{_0}$ along the intersection.
+Since the group schemes $\gG_{\theta_{i}}$ on $ \spec(A_{i})$ are of finite type, they can be extended (by clearing denominators) to open subschemes $X_{f_{i}}$ of $X$.
+By a further shrinking of this neighbourhood $X_{f_{i}}$ of $\zeta_{i}$, one can glue it to $\gG_{o}$ along the intersection.
 Since the group schemes are smooth and affine, we obtain the connected, smooth, affine group scheme

-By the discussion in \S\ref{parabstuff} and \eqref{gpschLiestab3}, the Lie algebra bundle $\mathcal R$ gets canonical parabolic structures at the generic points $\zeta_{_i}$ of the components $\{D_{_i}\}_{_{i}}$.
-For a (generic) parabolic vector bundle with prescribed rational weights such as $\mathcal R^{^{}}$ (see \eqref{sestype} in \S\ref{parabstuff}) we firstly get a global Kawamata cover (\ref{kawa}) $p: Z \ra { X}$ ramified over $D$ with ramification prescribed by the weights $\{d_{_i}\}$ \eqref{dalpha}, with Galois group $\Gamma$ which ``realizes the local ramified covers $q_{_i}$ at the points $\zeta_{_i}$" i.e. the isotropy subgroup of $\Gamma$ at $\zeta_{_i}$ is $\Gamma_{_{i}}$.
+Transporting structures by Corollary~\ref{gpschLiestab3} (see also the appendix), the Lie algebra bundle $\mathcal R$ gets canonical parabolic structures at the generic points $\zeta_{i}$ of the components $\{D_{i}\}_{i}$.
+By Definition~\ref{sestype}, for a (generic) parabolic vector bundle with prescribed rational weights such as $\mathcal R^{{}}$, we firstly get a global Kawamata cover (see Section~\ref{kawa}) $p\colon Z \ra { X}$ ramified over $D$ with ramification prescribed by the weights $\{d_{i}\}$, see \eqref{dalpha}, with Galois group $\Gamma$ which ``realizes the local ramified covers $q_{i}$ at the points $\zeta_{i}$''; \textit{i.e.} the isotropy subgroup of $\Gamma$ at $\zeta_{i}$ is $\Gamma_{i}$.

 We {\em claim} that we in fact get an $\Gamma$-equivariant vector bundle $V$ on $Z$ such that